viktoriyaMoiseeva/advent-of-web/README.md

 2. Use the view() function to define the animation based on the element’s visibility in the viewport.
 - DX Improvement: Simplifies scroll-driven animations without relying on JavaScript, improving performance and maintainability.

-### Day 5: Web API - Popover API
+### Day 5: Web API - Popover API with Anchor Positioning
 - Task: Implement a Custom Popover Component.
 - Steps:
 1. Create a custom popover component that displays content on hover.
-2. Use the Popover API to manage the popover’s visibility and position.
+2. Use the Popover API to manage the popover’s visibility.
+3. Use the Anchor Positioning API to position the popover relative to the anchor element.
 - DX Improvement: Simplifies the creation of interactive components with built-in popover functionality.

 ### Day 8: CSS - @property for Custom Properties